How To Choose Game Rentals for Your Next Event

 Small budgets usually mean small games which are easy to pick up from a rental company and set up and take down yourself.
 This saves delivery fees, any additional costs built into games for set up and take down, etc. Plus, small games cost less.

-Larger budgets allow for big games, inflatables, multiple options for guests, etc. If games are the main entertainment, be sure to put your budget dollars there to ensure that guests have a good time and stay entertained throughout the event.
+Larger budgets allow for big carnival rides, inflatables, multiple options for guests, etc. If games are the main entertainment, be sure to put your budget dollars there to ensure that guests have a good time and stay entertained throughout the event.

 In summary, games can help make your event a huge success but it is important to think about these 5 things at the beginning of your event planning to ensure you don’t create work for yourself or end up disappointed.